What, Who, Why is Artist Soapbox?

 Her plays and monologues have been presented by PlayMakers Repertory, University Theater at NC State, Little Green Pig Theatrical Concern, Burning Coal Theatre, Seed Art Share, and Mad Cow Theatre.

-Her play NICE WHITE PARENTS 2016 was selected and featured in the first annual Sips & Scripts New Works Festival 2021 (NC Playwrights Lab).
+Her play NICE WHITE PARENTS 2016 is the winner of the 2023 New Play Project and Mark Gilbert Award, and was selected and featured in the first annual Sips & Scripts New Works Festival 2021 (NC Playwrights Lab).
 Tamara’s new musical AWAY HOME, is in development with Honest Pint Theatre.

 Along with Aurelia Belfield, Tamara leads a yearlong lab for aspiring audio dramatists.
 She also leads Soapbox Audio Collective Writers’ rooms, Public Works events, and Creative Accountability Groups.
 Tamara is a co-founder and playwright for the YA theatre company Curious Theatre Collective.